 A Case of Canine Anxiety

-Jet has always been an anxious dog without reason and I have always been an overprotective “mother” insisting that I did not want to drug my dog.
-As time wore on however, I had exhausted alternative options and after experiencing a house fire in 2011 Jet’s anxiety only became worse.
-I thought long and hard about our options and tried just about everything I could think of to lessen his anxiety but nothing even put a dent in his fear.
-Not only would Jet tremble and salivate none stop, but since the fire he had begun bolting for the door anytime anything beeped.
-While this development was an understandable one, it was certainly not the safest behavioral adaptation.
-This is when we spoke with our vet about medication.
+Jet has always been an anxious dog without reason, and I have always been an overprotective “mother” insisting that I did not want to drug my dog.
+As time wore on, however, I had exhausted alternative options and after experiencing a house fire in 2011 Jet’s anxiety only became worse.
+I thought long and hard about our choices and tried just about everything I could think of to lessen his anxiety, but nothing even put a dent in his fear.
+Not only would Jet tremble and salivate none stop, but since the fire, he had begun bolting for the door anytime anything beeped.
+While this development was an understandable one, it was probably not the safest behavioral adaptation.
+This was when we spoke with our vet about medication.